cytomining/profiling-recipe/README.md

 - `perform` - Whether to perform feature selection.
 Default is `true`.
 Set to `false` if this should not be performed.
 - `features` - Names of the feature measurement columns.
 Default is `infer`, which infers CellProfiler features from the normalized profiles.
 - `level` - Level at which feature selection should be performed.
-Default is `plate`.
+Default is `batch`.
 Feature selection can also be performed at `batch` and `all` plates level.
 - `operations` - List of feature selection operations. `variance_threshold` removes features that have a variance under the thershold across all the wells on a plate. `correlation_threshold` removes redundant features. `drop_na_columns` removes features with `NaN` values. `blocklist` removes features that are a part of the feature blocklist.

 ### `feature_select_negcon` parameters